 Closing a Privately Owned Business

-Sometimes, for a variety of individual reasons, it is preferable for an owner to simply close their business down rather than sell.
-Although professional advice is usually that however modest a business, there is always some additional value as a going concern, once in a while personal or business reasons may make closing down the most attractive course of action.
+Mostly, businesses are either handed down to family or management, or sold to an external buyer.
+Sometimes though, for a variety of reasons, it is preferable for an owner to simply close their business down instead.
+Although professional advice is usually that however modest a business, there is always some additional value as a going concern, once in a while personal or business reasons make closing down the most attractive course of action.
+This is referred to as a voluntary liquidation.
 What are the key factors?

-• First it should be stressed that closing is not a full Liquidation, and a voluntary liquidation is not held to be an insolvency procedure, so there are no credit issues.
-Closing down a business is a voluntary and unforced action, the aim usually being to be able to realise the assets in the business, especially any cash built up.
+• First it should be stressed that closing is not a full liquidation, and a voluntary liquidation is not held to be an insolvency procedure, so there are no credit issues.
+Closing down a business is a voluntary and unforced action, the aim usually being to realise the assets in the business, especially any cash built up.

 • This type of closure is called a Members Voluntary Liquidation (MVL) and the first key factor is that the business must be solvent.
 It should also have distributable reserves exceeding £25,000.